thesanatt/AI-Task-Cost-Prediction-Optimization-Engine/README.md

 Overview
 --------
-This project predicts the number of team members (developers, designers, AI agents, etc.) and the cost required to build an AI-related software project, based on a project description.
+This project predicts the types and counts of human/AI resources required to complete a software project, based on a natural-language task description.
+It also estimates the total cost using role-wise rates and a 4-week project duration.

 Hosted on: https://ai-task-cost-prediction-engine.streamlit.app/